JizongL/jizongL.github.io/_posts/2015-09-29-blcok-2-pathology-exam-review.md

 Figure 11–21 Hodgkin lymphoma, nodular sclerosis type—lymph node.
 A distinctive “lacunar cell” with a multilobed nucleus containing many small nucleoli is seen lying within a clear space created by retraction of its cytoplasm.
 It is surrounded by lymphocytes.

 Figure 11–22 Hodgkin lymphoma, nodular sclerosis type—lymph node.
 A low-power view shows well-defined bands of pink, acellular collagen that have subdivided the tumor cells into nodules.
 1

+### Basis of Disease

+Figure 13-2  Reactive changes in neutrophils.
+Neutrophils containing coarse  purple  cytoplasmic  granules  (toxic  granulations)  and  blue  cytoplasmic  patches of dilated endoplasmic reticulum (Döhle bodies, arrow) are observed  in this peripheral blood smear prepared from a patient with bacterial sepsis.